sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/web/graphql.md

 Some components also worked around this by redeclaring the type structure with complex `Pick<T, K>` expressions.
 When you need to interface with these, consider refactoring them to use a fragment type instead.

+## Pagination in GraphQL

-## Best-practices for paginating resources with GraphQL
+### Best-practices for paginating resources with GraphQL

 Every query thar returns more items than can be visible in the UI at any given point should implement a paginated response.
 This is important because some of our largest customers have vastly bigger amounts of data and we need to ensure that the interfaces become usable regardless of the size.

-For our GraphQL API we follow the [Relay-style connection spec](https://relay.dev/graphql/connections.htm) and cursor-based pagination.
+For our GraphQL API we follow the Relay-style connection spec ([Relay spec](https://relay.dev/graphql/connections.htm), [Apollo spec](https://www.apollographql.com/docs/react/pagination/cursor-based/#relay-style-cursor-pagination)) and cursor-based pagination.

 **Cursor-based pagination** refers to a pagination API that _does not know about relative page numbers_.
 Instead, every API response contains a opaque _cursor_ that we can use to load the next or previous page of data.
 It's important that for the front-end, this _cursor_ is never introspected.
 It is handled as a generic `string` that is just passed from the API response directly into the next API request.